hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 To ensure a more consistent design, this minor update includes refinements:

 - Noise Scan now supports Live Activities
 - Noise Pixel Location identification now supports Live Activities
--  mproved overall performance and smoothness
+- Improved overall performance and smoothness

+ ## Version 5.5.4 Features
+ ### All in one.
+- Added a reset button for noise pixel location identification

+- Unified the reset button disabling behavior when noise panels are minimized

+- Adjusted window sizes on iPhone and iPad to prevent text truncation in some languages